Book your demo today

-The 9 best AI contract review software tools for 2025
+The 9 best AI contract review software tools for 2026

-Contract review is central to legal work, but a lot of time is still spen on repetitive checks: scanning clauses, cross-referencing definitions and schedules, and checking for compliance.
+Contract review is central to legal work, but a lot of time is still spent on repetitive checks: scanning clauses, cross-referencing definitions and schedules, and checking for compliance.
 The result is slower deal cycles and less time for strategy.

 AI contract review software can extract key terms, flag risk, compare versions, and auto-redline third-party paper in Microsoft Word using your playbooks.
 Used with the right controls, it shortens reviews while legal keeps final say.

-This guide compares the best AI contract review tools of 2025, explains how they differ, and shows when to use each.
+This guide compares the best AI contract review tools of 2026, explains how they differ, and shows when to use each.

 What is AI contract review and how does it work?